alisabedard/jbxvt/README.md

 	git submodule update
 	git config --add --bool fetch.recurseSubmodules true

+You may also choose to install libjb on its own before configuring and building jbxvt.
+In this case, libjb will be loaded as a shared library.
+Otherwise, the bundled libjb is used statically.

 ## Building
 Run ./configure, then make, as usual.
 Parallel building on FreeBSD and NetBSD requires gmake.
 The compiler must support the C11 standard,